-5 REQUIREMENTS FOR PREFABRICATED PREFINISHED VOLUMETRIC CONSTRUCTION (PPVC)
+5 MINIMUM REQUIREMENTS AND ACCEPTANCE FRAMEWORK FOR PREFABRICATED PREFINISHED VOLUMETRIC CONSTRUCTION (PPVC)

-This section covers the minimum requirements for Prefabricated Prefinished Volumetric Construction (PPVC).
-For selected land parcels sold under the Government Land Sales (GLS) Programme on or after 1st November 2014, the building or the component of the building shall be built using PPVC.
-The land parcels selected are gazetted and can be found in the Building Control (Buildability and Productivity) Regulations.
+This section covers the minimum requirements and acceptance framework for Prefabricated Prefinished Volumetric Construction (PPVC) systems used for the building or the component of the building on selected land parcels sold under the Government Land Sales (GLS) Programme on or after 1st December 2015.
+The land parcels selected are gazetted and may be found in the Building Control (Buildability and Productivity) Regulations.

-The minimum level of use of prefabricated prefinished volumetric construction shall be 65% of the total super-structural floor area of the building or the component of the building that is to be used for residential or private dwelling purposes.
+The minimum level of use of PPVC shall be 65% of the total super-structural floor area of the building or the component of the building that is to be used for residential or private dwelling purposes.
 Total super-structural floor area refers to the total constructed floor area of the building consisting of the ground floor and all floors above the ground floor, but excluding any floor area constructed for use as a roof or car park.